xythobuz/OpenRaider/README.md

 The included [utf8-cpp](http://utfcpp.sourceforge.net) headers are Copyright (c) 2006 Nemanja Trifunovic.
 See the files in src/deps/utf8-cpp/ for informations about the license used.

+The included GUI lib, [imgui](https://github.com/ocornut/imgui/) is Copyright (c) 2014 Omar Cornut.
+See src/deps/imgui/LICENSE for more informations about the MIT license used.